szczyglis-dev/py-gpt/README.md

 The app keeps a history of all your prompts, allowing you to revisit any session and reuse previous prompts for creating new images.

 Images are stored in the base-profile `img` directory by default.
-If **Store images, captures, and uploads in the data directory** is enabled, generated images are stored under the active `data` workdir instead, including a custom project data workdir when one is active.
+If **Store images, captures, and uploads in the workdir data directory** is enabled, generated images are stored under the active `data` workdir instead, including a custom project data workdir when one is active.

 ## Chat with Agents